 German Armistice Delegation News: Fact, Speculation, and Misinformation

 The first was that the German Government had sent representatives to the Western Front “to conclude an armistice and take up peace negotiations.”
-This momentous news appeared in Germany during the afternoon of Wednesday 6 November, and in Allied and other countries’ that same evening and the following day.5
+It appeared in German papers during the afternoon of Wednesday 6 November, and in Allied and other countries’ papers that same evening and the next day.
+5

-The second was an announcement from the Daily News House of Commons Lobby correspondent on Wednesday evening that the German delegates had now reached the front lines (British in some versions, French in others), been allowed to cross and were due to meet Marshal Foch during Thursday morning.
-The information had apparently reached Parliament “within a minute or two of . . . being received in official quarters”, and had brought members together “in the Lobby” to discuss this “new and dramatic situation”.6
+The second announcement came from the Daily News House of Commons Lobby correspondent on Wednesday evening and was that the German delegates had approached the front lines (British in some versions, French in others), been allowed to cross and were due to meet Marshal Foch during Thursday morning.
+This information had apparently been forwarded to Parliament “within a minute or two of . . . being received in official quarters”, and had brought members together “in the Lobby” to discuss this “new and dramatic situation”.
+6

-Some papers printed the news the same evening, others the following day in their morning and early afternoon issues.
+Some papers printed the news that Wednesday evening, others in their Thursday morning and early afternoon issues.
 But it was misinformation: the German delegates could not possibly have reached the Western Front (hundreds of miles away) so soon after leaving Berlin on Wednesday afternoon.
-They were still on their way and had many hours yet to go before they crossed into France on Thursday evening; their first meeting with Marshal Foch took place during the morning of Friday 8 November.
+They were still on their way, had many hours to go before they crossed into France on Thursday evening, and their first meeting with Marshal Foch was during the morning of Friday 8 November.

-The misinformation also reached Canada during Wednesday 6th and the United States the same and the following day.
-For instance, The Washington Herald’s 7 November headlines, which were based on information received from Montreal and London, declared: “Enemy Emissaries Within British Line; Will Accept Armistice Terms”, while a bulletin from Toronto, under the heading “Armistice Already Signed, Shaughnessy”, announced that Lord Shaughnessy, the chairman of the board of directors of the Canadian Pacific Railway, had “received from London a private unofficial cable that Germany has signed armistice terms”.
-The German 6 November information about the armistice delegation was also on the front page.7
+The misinformation also went to Canada during Wednesday 6th and the United States the same and following day.
+For instance, the Washington Herald’s 7 November headlines, based on snippets from Montreal and London, declared: “Enemy Emissaries Within British Line; Will Accept Armistice Terms”, while an item from Toronto, under the heading “Armistice Already Signed, Shaughnessy”, announced that Lord Shaughnessy, the Chairman of the Board of Directors of the Canadian Pacific Railway, had “received from London a private unofficial cable that Germany has signed armistice terms”.
+The German 6 November release about the armistice delegation was also on the front page.
+7

-People in Britain, Canada, and the United States who became aware of these announcements no doubt took them to mean that the armistice with Germany would be signed very soon and the war would finally be over.
-And when just such news did break on Thursday afternoon, it was not, therefore, unanticipated.
-It was readily and widely accepted – all-the-more so in Britain because it came from Reuters, the highly regarded “news agency of the British Empire”.
-As the (London) Evening News observed the following day, the armistice news “was not a surprise because it was expected.
-Everyone believed it . . . we may fairly say it was not so much the wish being father to the thought as it was a reasonable anticipation of an event”.
+People in Britain, Canada, and the United States who became aware of these announcements no doubt took them to mean that the armistice with Germany would be concluded very soon and the war would finally be over.
+The Thursday false armistice news was not, therefore, unanticipated; it was readily and widely accepted, and all-the-more so in Britain because it came from Reuters, the highly regarded “news agency of the British Empire”.
+As the (London) Evening News observed, the peace announcement “was not a surprise because it was expected.
+Everyone believed it. . . we may fairly say it was not so much the wish being father to the thought as it was a reasonable anticipation of an event”.
 8

-In other words, the combination of a few published facts about the delegates’ Wednesday afternoon Berlin departure, some convincing suppositions about their instructions and progress, and erroneous news that the delegates arrived on Wednesday evening thus preceded the false armistice news on Thursday 7 November, and helped prepare the British and Allied publics for the False Armistice.
+In other words, the combination of a few published facts about the delegates’ Wednesday afternoon Berlin departure, some convincing suppositions about their instructions and progress, and erroneous information that the delegates were at the front lines on Wednesday evening thus preceded the false armistice news on Thursday 7 November, and helped prepare the British and Allied publics for it.

 The Reuters False Armistice Bulletin: Its Release, Spread, and Retraction